Nd9/Adsightful-front-end-App/README.md

    npm start
    ```

-## OpenAI Integration
+## BlackForest Labs Integration

-The platform uses OpenAI's DALL-E 3 model to generate ad creatives based on audience strategies.
+The platform uses BlackForest Labs' FLUX1 model to generate ad creatives based on audience strategies.
 To enable this feature:

-1. Create an account at [OpenAI](https://platform.openai.com/)
+1. Create an account at [BlackForest Labs](https://api.us1.bfl.ai/)
 2. Generate an API key in your account dashboard
-3. Add the API key to your `.env` file as `REACT_APP_OPENAI_API_KEY`
+3. Add the API key to your `.env` file as `REACT_APP_BFL_API_KEY`

 ## Neon Database Integration